 The Common Reporting Standard (CRS) pursuant to Directive 2014/107/EU was implemented in the Luxembourg Law of 18 December 2015 on the automatic exchange of information on financial accounts in tax matters (hereinafter: CRS law).
-Pursuant to the current Luxembourg CRS provisions, the Fund qualifies as a financial institution and is required to collect information on the financial accounts of investors and to report them to the competent authorities if necessary.
+Pursuant to the current Luxembourg CRS provisions, the Fund qualifies as a financial institution and is required to collect information on the financial accounts of its investors and report it to the competent authorities as necessary.